rricharz/pi-top-setup/README.md

 Please open an issue in this repository or write to rricharz77@gmail.com if you have any feedback or problem with this repository.
 Your input is appreciated.

+**Links to ther contributions for the pi-top**

+Mike Spivey has adapten a script that's automatically invoked by udev rules and disables the touchpad automatically, enabling it again if the mouse is umplugged.
+See http://spivey.oriel.ox.ac.uk/corner/Touchpad_control_for_pi-top